The convex core of quasifuchsian manifolds with particles: Introduction

 The proof, which is given in Section \ref{se:rational}, is based on the rigidity theorem of Hodgson and Kerckhoff \cite{HK} for closed hyperbolic manifolds with cone singularities.
 We prove in Lemma \ref{lm:n-general} that the hypothesis are necessary conditions.

 \paragraph{General laminations.}

-When considering laminations which are not necessarily rational, we obtain only a weaker result.
-First, because we can only claim existence, but not uniqueness (this remains an open problem even in the non-singular case, see \cite{bonahon-otal,lecuire}).
-Second, because we can only treat quasifuchsian manifolds with particles, and not more generally convex co-compact manifolds.
+When considering laminations which are not necessarily rational, we obtain only a weaker result, because we can only claim existence, but not uniqueness (this remains an open problem even in the non-singular case, see \cite{bonahon-otal,lecuire}).